braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 #### Forwarding Audiences

 mParticle offers three ways to set cohort membership attributes, controlled by the "[Send Segments As](#send_settings)" configuration setting.
-The processing of each option is described below:
+The processing of each option is described in the following list:

 - **Single attribute** (default): mParticle will create a single custom attribute called `SegmentMembership`.
 The value of this attribute is a list of mParticle audience IDs that match the user.
 These audience IDs can be found in the mParticle dashboard under **Audiences**.
 For example, if an mParticle audience "Ibiza dreamers" has an audience ID of "11036", you will be able to segment these users by the audience ID "11036". ![mParticle segment membership][6]<br><br>
 - **One attribute per segment**: mParticle will create a custom attribute for each audience that a user belongs to. ![mParticle custom attribute][7]<br><br>